PetkoBanchev/HolidayAssessment/README.md

 ```

 ## Running tests
-Open a terminal into the root folder
+Open a terminal in the root folder
 ```bash
 dotnet test
 ```